fredemmott/HTCC/docs/settings.md

 DWORD button indices starting at 0.

 FCU L1 is the button farthest from your wrist on your left hand, L3 is closest.
 R1-R3 are the buttons on your right hand.

+### GameControllerWheelUpButton

+DWORD button indices starting at 0

+If you want to use separate buttons for 'wheel up' and 'wheel down' instead of emulating a pointctrl, set `PointCtrlFCUMapping` to `4` (dedicated scroll buttons), and this to a desired button index.

+### GameControllerWheelDownButton

+DWORD button indices starting at 0

+If you want to use separate buttons for 'wheel up' and 'wheel down' instead of emulating a pointctrl, set `PointCtrlFCUMapping` to `4` (dedicated scroll buttons), and this to a desired button index.

 ## Developers only